Growing Potatoes

 Boil 'em, mash 'em, fry 'em, bake 'em.
 It's hard to go wrong with this 'tater staple in the diet.

-Purchase seed potatoes from a nursery.
-You can use potatoes from the supermarket, but seed potatoes will give better yields.
+Planting: If you're a beginner, it's recommended to purchase seed potatoes from a nursery.
+These will be guaranteed disease-free and known to give good crops.
+You CAN use potatoes from the supermarket, but seed potatoes usually give larger and more disease resistant yields.

-You can 'chit' them first (allowing them to start to grow) before planting, simply by putting them in a sunny spot.
+You can 'chit' them first (allowing them to sprout) before planting, simply by putting them in a sunny spot.

-In a couple of weeks, the tops will emerge through the straw.
-As they grow, keep topping them up with the enriched straw blend, making sure the tubers don't get exposed to sunlight.
+In a couple of weeks, the tops will emerge through the straw or compost.
+As they grow, keep topping them up with the enriched straw blend or more compost, making sure the tubers don't get exposed to sunlight.
 This can turn them green and make them toxic.

-Potatoes take 14-16 weeks to mature.
+Potatoes take 14-18 weeks to mature, depending on whether you planted seed spuds or sowed seeds.
 When they flower, they are getting close to maturity.
 When the plants begin to die back and yellow, the crop is ready for harvest.

 The beauty with growing potatoes under a straw mat is that you take the guess work out of the growing.
 You can actually lift the corner of the straw and see your potatoes developing.